 Some prophetic Māori religious movements developed with a strong focus on resisting the loss of Māori land.
 After confiscating massive areas of land, the secular colonial state sometimes punished Māori religious movements that posed a practical or symbolic threat.

 Independent Māori Christian movements such as Pai Mārire (goodness and peace) flourished during the wars of the 1860s, as disillusionment grew with missionaries, settlers and government.
 During the 1850s and 1860s Māori King-movement Christianity provided moral authority for Māori armed resistance to the government.
 During the Waikato war, Ngāti Hauā chief Wiremu Tāmihana fought to defend God, (Māori) King and country against what he (and many others) saw as British aggression.

 Te Whiti-o-Rongomai was a Taranaki prophet and leader who called himself the ‘mouthpiece of Jehovah’ and a ‘small Christ’.
-A resistance movement developed around his settlement at Parihaka, with ploughmen disrupting government attempts to survey and occupy the confiscated land of the Waimate plains.
+A resistance movement developed around his settlement at Parihaka, with ploughmen disrupting government attempts to survey and occupy confiscated land on the Waimate plains.
 In 1881 the government sent more than 1,500 troops into Parihaka.
-Te Whiti (and others seen as ‘fanatics’) were arrested and imprisoned without trial for months.
+Te Whiti was among those seen as ‘fanatics’ who were arrested and imprisoned without trial for months.

 The churches played significant, often controversial, roles in politics.
 Between the mid-1830s and early 1860s Anglican missionaries, clergy and laymen led the humanitarian campaign to uphold Māori rights and welfare.
 An even larger number of Māori Christians, also often Anglican, defended their land and political rights.
 Dissenters, secularists and anti-clerical Anglicans led the settler attack on what they saw as a reactionary clerical–Māori alliance determined to keep land and power away from ordinary settlers.